Royal C. Taft: Biography

 Taft was born in Northbridge, Massachusetts, on February 14, 1823, and was educated at Worcester Academy.
 His parents were Orsmus Taft and Margaret (Smith) Taft; on October 31, 1850, he married Mary Frances Armington.
 They had four children.

 He served as the treasurer of Central Congregational Church in Providence from 1855 to 1856.

 He belonged to the Republican Party, and was an elected member of Rhode Island House of Representatives from 1880 to 1884 before his term as governor.

 Taft was a member of the firm Bradford & Taft, wool dealers, from which he retired in 1885.
-He was also president of Merchants' National Bank from 1868 president of the Boston & Providence Railroad, and a director of the New York, New Haven and Hartford Railroad (which took control of the B&P in 1893).
+He was also president of the Merchants National Bank from 1868 president of the Boston & Providence Railroad, and a director of the New York, New Haven and Hartford Railroad (which took control of the B&P in 1893).

 In 1890 he became a charter member of the Rhode Island Society of the Sons of the American Revolution.
 He served as the Society's president from 1897 to 1898.

 He died June 4, 1912, at his home in Providence, Rhode Island.
 At the time of his death, he was the oldest living ex-governor of Rhode Island.
 He is interred at Swan Point Cemetery, Providence.